Go Tell It on the Mountain (song): Recording artists

-In 1963, the musical team Peter, Paul and Mary, along with their musical director Milt Okun, adapted and rewrote "Go Tell It on the Mountain" as "Tell It on the Mountain", their lyrics referring specifically to Exodus and using the phrase "Let my people go", but referring implicitly to the civil rights struggle of the early 1960s.
+In 1963, the musical team Peter, Paul and Mary, along with their musical director Milt Okun, adapted and rewrote "Go Tell It on the Mountain" as "Tell It on the Mountain", their lyrics referring specifically to Exodus and using the phrase "Let my people go", but referring implicitly to the civil rights struggle of the early 1960s which is when it was recorded.
 This version became a moderately successful single for them (US No. 33 pop, 1964).
-Cash Box described it as "a rhythmic, updating of the folk oldie with a plaintive message-song motif."
+Cash Box described it as "a rhythmic, updating of the folk oldie with a plaintive message-song motif".

 According to religious studies professor and civil rights historian Charles Marsh, it was African-American civil rights leader Fannie Lou Hamer who combined this song with the spiritual "Go Down Moses", taking the last line of the chorus, "let my people go" and substituting it in the chorus of "Go Tell It on the Mountain".
 Marsh does not document this claim, but notes that Hamer was highly active in civil rights work beginning in the 1950s, and that the use of the Exodus story and the singing of spirituals played a central role in her activities.

 In 1964, Simon & Garfunkel released their first studio album, Wednesday Morning, 3 A.M., which contains an arrangement by the duo.
+In 1964 also, the French singer Marie Laforêt released her French version, Viens sur la montagne, whose lyrics are largely secularized.

+The song was a favorite of Jamaican musician, Peter Tosh, who had sung it in church in his youth.
+According to Bunny Wailer, he and Bob Marley, they first encountered Tosh in 1962 when he was singing this song in the street.
+Impressed with his voice, they asked him to join their harmony group, which would later be known as Bob Marley & The Wailers.
+In 1970, The Wailers recorded the song with Tosh on vocals, which was released on The Best Of The Wailers album the following year.

 Little Big Town's 2006 non-album single version reached No. 35 on the Hot Country Songs chart.

 Popular African-American Contemporary Christian music band Maverick City Music recorded and published their own version of “Go Tell it On the Mountain” in 2021.

 American lo-fi and rap/hip-hop musician Forrest Frank released a lo-fi edition of the song, and it was later included on his 2023 studio album New Hymns.